Anne Kronenberg

 Anne Kronenberg is an American political administrator and LGBT rights activist.
 She is best known for being Harvey Milk's campaign manager during his historic San Francisco Board of Supervisors campaign in 1977 and his aide as he held that office until he and mayor George Moscone were assassinated.
-As an openly lesbian political activist, Kronenberg was noted for her instrumental role in the gay rights movement, both for Milk's campaign and in her own right, though she has since married a man.
+As an openly lesbian political activist, Kronenberg was noted for her instrumental role in the gay rights movement, both for Milk's campaign and in her own right.

 Kronenberg appeared in the 1984 documentary film The Times of Harvey Milk and her role in Milk's life was portrayed in the Academy Award-winning 2008 film Milk.
 Kronenberg was one of the grand marshals of the 2009 New York City LGBT Pride parade, joining the film's writer Dustin Lance Black and AIDS activist Cleve Jones who also worked with Milk.

 Kronenberg was the executive director of the San Francisco Department of Emergency Management, and she is known globally through her public appearances in her role as co-founder of the Harvey Milk Foundation.

 Response to Milk's assassination

 Kronenberg was on a plane flying to Seattle when Milk was assassinated on November 27, 1978.
 At the airport, her family told her Milk had been shot, and she immediately got on the next plane back to San Francisco.
-She said later that they did not know at the time that the murderer was Dan White, and had feared that a gunman was simply targeting gays.
+She said later that they did not know at the time that the murderer was Dan White, and had feared that a gunman was targeting gays.
 "It was a scary, very sad, horrible day," she said.
 Kronenberg participated in the candlelight vigil honoring Milk and was the keynote speaker at his memorial service at the San Francisco War Memorial Opera House.

 Following Milk's assassination, Kronenberg received "an immense base of broad support" to replace Milk on the San Francisco Board of Supervisors, but was passed up for Harry Britt by Dianne Feinstein.